-Cooper & Fry on Channel 5: Everything we know about what happened to Cooper's dad, and Fry's secret past in Leeds
+Cooper & Fry on Channel 5: Everything we know about the murder of Ben Cooper's dad and who killed him

 'Both Ben and Diane have huge backstories'